 - Education Code Section 51220 (Grades seventh through twelve)

-Successful implementation of the arts content standards, curriculum development, and instruction depend on teacher preparation and on long-term professional development.
-As described in the Visual and Performing Arts Framework, ongoing professional development should be planned for all teachers who teach the arts, classroom teachers, and arts specialists and should take place locally and regularly.
-Effective professional development is long-term and focused on increasing teachers' knowledge of and practice in the arts and their ability to teach the arts.
-All professional development programs in the arts emphasize the effective implementation of the state content standards, the guidelines presented in the framework, and training on the use of state-adopted K-8 visual and performing arts instructional materials.
+Successful implementation of the arts content standards, curriculum development, and instruction depend on teacher preparation and on long-term professional learning.
+As described in the Visual and Performing Arts Framework, ongoing professional learning should be planned for all teachers who teach the arts, classroom teachers, and arts specialists and should take place locally and regularly.
+Effective professional learning is long-term and focused on increasing teachers' knowledge of and practice in the arts and their ability to teach the arts.
+All professional learning programs in the arts emphasize the effective implementation of the state content standards, the guidelines presented in the framework, and training on the use of state-adopted K-8 visual and performing arts instructional materials.
 The California Arts Project (TCAP), the California County Superintendents Educational Services Association (CCSESA) along with the four California arts professional educator associations, are excellent professional development resources.
 Newly developed online professional learning modules for the Common Core State Standards addressing the visual and performing arts, Content Literacy for Technical Subjects can be found on the Digital Chalkboard.

 - The California